AgathePuissant/tuto_SimCLR/README.md

 Organise them into subfolders named after each category (as in `data/`), then enter the path to your folder in the interface.

 **The interface crashes on Windows with DataLoader errors.**
 This is a known Windows multiprocessing issue with PyTorch.
-Set `num_workers=0` in any DataLoader call if you encounter it.
+The interface handles this automatically by using `num_workers=0` on Windows — no action needed on your part.

 **How do I stop the application?**
 Go back to the terminal and press `Ctrl + C`.